 In model (2) the dependent variable abs_DACC represents the absolute discretionary accruals.
-Following the literature we estimate the abs_DACC using the modified Jones model (Kothari et al., 2005; Tucker & Zarowin, 2006).
+Following the literature we estimate the abs_DACC using the modified Jones model (Kothari, Leone, and Wasley 2005; Tucker and Zarowin 2006).
 We employed the following model (3), using pooled OLS regression, to estimate the discretionary component of accruals based on data from the Compustat database.